Adib23704/FlowTrack/README.md

 Internal tool for tracking delivery performance and client satisfaction.
 Teams submit weekly reports, clients give feedback, and admins see everything in one dashboard.

-Built for a job assessment but tried to keep it production-ish.

 ## Tech

 - Next.js 14 + Tailwind + shadcn/ui (frontend)